sharathsp93/2024-CWW-practicals/README.md

 ## Organization

-* Pick your species
+* **Pick your species**
  * Fraxinus excelsior
  * Tilia cordata
  * Acer platanoides
  * Robinia pseudoacacia

+* Pick presentation options
+  * check the folder _literature/ _ and choose one of the four options

+* You will collect data on the following traits on your chosen species
+ * Stomatal conductance
+ * Twig water potential
+ * Gmin (desiccation behavior)
+ * heat sensitivity of a species
+ * Turgor loss point